paca-dev/paca-dev.github.io/page_blog.md

 permalink: /blog/
 ---

-# Top articles for Software Developers in PACA region in France
+## Top articles for Software Developers in PACA region in France

+Insights on living and working in PACA region in France.